8 Best Campgrounds in Kamloops, BC

 If you're driving into Kamloops from the east, the first RV campground you'll come to is Kamloops RV Park.
 One of the benefits of camping here is easy access off the Trans-Canada Highway, 20 kilometers from downtown.
 The campground is located on a slope overlooking the South Thompson River that runs parallel to the highway.

-Check in at the office and store for maps and information.
-Peruse the exchange shelves for a book or DVD while you munch on an ice-cream bar that you can buy from the friendly new manager.
+Check-in at the office and store for maps and information.
+Peruse the exchange shelves for a book or DVD while you munch on an ice cream bar that you can buy from the friendly manager.
 Enjoy your soft landing to the experience of camping in Kamloops.

 Kamloops RV Park is big-rig friendly, with large pull-through sites and all the amenities needed for full-size motorhomes.
 All 84 RV sites are reservable and have 30- and 50-amp service, and a sani-dump.
 Wi-Fi and cable hookups are available.
 Washrooms and free showers are wheelchair accessible.
-Other amenities include laundry, a dog run, and on-site security.
+Other amenities include laundry, a dog run, on-site security, and fax and photocopy service (if you need to take care of some work on your getaway).

 Right next door to the campground is BC Wildlife Park — one of the top things to do in Kamloops.
 BC Wildlife Park is a non-profit organization for animals that cannot be returned to the wild (due to injury or being orphaned).
 Animals in care include large mammals and birds of prey.